chesslablab/chess-data/README.md

 #### 3.2. `isMated()`

-Find out when a player is checkmated.
+Find out if a player is checkmated.

 ```php
 $isMated = $game->isMated(Symbol::WHITE);